H1B1 Visa — Locke Immigration Law

 A prospective H-1B1 worker may apply for a visa directly at a U.S. Consulate or Embassy.
 The visa applicant must bring a certified LCA that the employer has obtained, along with a written offer letter from the prospective U.S. employer describing the job, the anticipated length of stay and terms of pay.
 The visa applicant must bring evidence that they meet the education requirements for H-1B1 status and for their particular offered job.

 H-1B1 visas are granted with 18 months of validity.
 Each time someone is admitted to the U.S. with their H-1B1 visa, they are admitted for a year.
-To be work authorized, the H-1B1 worker must be in a valid period of stay with an unexpired I-94 record, and must also have an unexpired certified LCA.
+To be work authorized, the H-1B1 worker must be employed in a valid period of stay with an unexpired I-94 record, and must also have an unexpired certified LCA.

 Labor Condition Application